clstmbrly/Practice-Testing-Area/fpki_hottopic_microsoftconstraint.md

 ## New Microsoft Policies Set To Impact the Federal Government
 <!--Don't see any requirements from Google.-->
 Microsoft recently issued new Public Key Infrastructure (PKI) policy requirements set to impact an estimated 14 federal agencies' operations and budgets.<!--Missions also?--> The FPKI must meet Microsoft's requirements for how we operate, maintain, and issue certificates from our Federal PKI Certification Authorities.
-If the FPKI does not comply, in April 2018, Windows users will get errors when browsing with Microsoft Edge/IE or Chrome to intranet websites that use FPKI CA-issued SSL certificates.<!--server authentication certificates?-->
+If it does not, in April 2018, Windows users will get errors when browsing with Microsoft Edge/IE or Chrome to intranet/internet websites that use FPKI CA-issued SSL certificates.<!--server authentication certificates?-->

-{% include alert-info.html heading="Agencies use SSL certificates to secure intranet and public-facing, internet websites, per HTTPS mandate (BOD 18-01.<sup>[1](#1)</sup>)" %}
+{% include alert-info.html heading="Agencies use SSL certificates to secure intranet and internet (public-facing) websites, per HTTPS mandate (BOD 18-01.<sup>[1](#1)</sup>)" %}

-We propose two options for responding to Microsoft and Google.
+We propose two options for responding to Microsoft.

-### Two Options for Federal Agencies' Response to Microsoft<!--Does this have to be a unified government response?-->
+### Two Options for Responding to Microsoft<!--Does this have to be a unified government response?-->
 <!--This information doesn't say anything about responding to Google.-->
 Please recommend Option 1 or 2 and send any agency impacts or concerns by **January 26, 2018** to **_fpki@gsa.gov_**.

 #### Option 1 (Recommended):&nbsp;&nbsp;FPKI instructs Microsoft to remove the FCPCA (COMMON) Root certificate trust bit from the Microsoft trust store.

-* **Result 1:**&nbsp;&nbsp;Impacts agencies that use SSL certificates for intranet and internet websites, if an FPKI CA(s) issued the server authentication certificate(s).

-* **Result 2:**&nbsp;&nbsp;Your users will get errors when browsing with Microsoft Edge/IE or Chrome to intranet or internet<!--internet also?--> websites that use FPKI CA-issued, SSL certificates.<!--server authentication certs?-->
+* **Result 1:**&nbsp;&nbsp;Your users will get errors when browsing with Microsoft Edge/IE or Chrome to intranet and internet websites that use FPKI CA-issued, SSL certificates.<!--server authentication certs?-->

 > **How can we limit this impact?**&nbsp;&nbsp;Network domain administrators can distribute new group policies to restore the _pre-change_ behavior for Microsoft OS-based, government-managed equipment.
 (See _Option 1 FAQs_ and _Microsoft Certificate Trust Lists [CTL] recommended reading_ below.)

 * **Result 3:**&nbsp;&nbsp;Based on agency feedback, Option 1 would have the least impact on mission-critical operations and systems.

-**FAQs for Option 1**
+**Network Admnistrator's FAQs for Option 1**

 1. Do I need to remove the baked-in version of the FCPCA Root certificate?&nbsp;&nbsp;_No, don't remove this certificate if it's already installed._
 2. Do I need to add the FCPCA (COMMON) Root certificate to the “Trust Root Certification Authorities” store via GPO, or should I add it to the enterprise trust store?&nbsp;&nbsp;_If FCPCA (COMMON) is already installed, you don't need to reinstall or change its root store.
 However, if it's not installed, follow the PIV Guides_ steps for [Network Authentication](https://piv.idmanagement.gov/networkconfig/){:target= "_blank"}.